OscarDHdz/vagrant-ubuntu/README.md

 # Jenkins Docker Dev Environment
-This project allows you to set up a Jenkins with docker environment out of the box.
+This project gives you a Jenkins environment out of the box for your machine.
+Being more specific, a VM runing a Jenkins Docker contianener with docker on it... yeap Docker inside Docker

 ## Getting Started